Struggling with dull skin, large pores, and breakouts? Feeling overwhelmed by all the environmental damage that affects your skin?

 Cons: potent AHA/BHA blend can cause irritation

 Drunk Elephant TLC Night Serum is the perfect serum for anyone looking to give their skin an extra boost of radiance.
-Since it is a night serum, it does the job of brightening, renewing, and restoring skin complexion without irritation or over-drying.
+Since it is a night serum, it brightens, renews, and restores skin complexion without irritation or over-drying.

 The raspberry extracts soothe skin while fighting free radical damage.